CLRX/CLRX-mirror/doc/GcnInstrsFlat.md

 Opcode: 81 (0x51) for GCN 1.1; 97 (0x61) for GCN 1.2
 Syntax: FLAT_ATOMIC_CMPSWAP_X2 VDST(2), VADDR(2), VDATA(4)
-Description: Store lower VDATA 64-bit word into VADDR address if previous value from resource is equal VDATA>>64, otherwise keep old value from VADDR.
+Description: Store lower VDATA 64-bit word into VADDR address if previous value from address is equal VDATA>>64, otherwise keep old value from VADDR.
 If GLC flag is set then return previous value from VADDR to VDST, otherwise keep VDST value.
 Operation is atomic.
 Operation: